florianjourda/Twitter/README.md

 * [x] Optional: User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 * [x] Optional: Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 * [x] Optional: User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

+# Notes
+* I have a weird bug where selected TweetCells will have their UILable with the tweet text move to the left.
+I was not able to understand why.

 Walkthrough of all user stories: